ryanmiville/aws_api/README.md

 import gleam/result

 pub fn main() {
-  let assert Ok(dynamo_client) =
+  // create a client for the AWS service, such as DynamoDB let assert Ok(dynamo_client) =
     config.new()
     |> config.with_region("us-east-1")
     |> config.build
     |> result.map(dynamodb.new)

-  let body =
+  // Create the request body if necessary let body =
     "{
     \"TableName\": \"people\",